mezzio/mezzio-swoole/docs/book/v2/how-it-works.md

 ## Performance

-The ZF developers performed a benchmark running the default [zend-expressive-skeleton](https://github.com/zendframework/zend-expressive-skeleton) application with Swoole 4.0.1, nginx 1.12.1, and Apache 2.4.27 (with mod_php) using PHP 7.2.7.
+The Laminas developers performed a benchmark running the default [mezzio-skeleton](https://github.com/mezzio/mezzio-skeleton) application with Swoole 4.0.1, nginx 1.12.1, and Apache 2.4.27 (with mod_php) using PHP 7.2.7.

-The results demonstrated that **Expressive with Swoole runs 4 to 5 times faster than nginx or Apache**.
+The results demonstrated that **Mezzio with Swoole runs 4 to 5 times faster than nginx or Apache**.

 This impressive result is primarily due to the shared memory approach of Swoole.